kylenoad/plantapp/readme.md

 If you're setting up your Raspberry Pi without a monitor, keyboard, or mouse, this guide walks you through flashing the OS and enabling SSH for remote access:
 [How to set up Raspberry Pi headlessly](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html)

+## Future Developments

+- **Plant-specific moisture thresholds:** Currently, the app uses general moisture thresholds (`OK`, `Drying`, `Dry`) suitable for most houseplants.
+These thresholds were tested and calibrated to ensure they reflect realistic soil moisture conditions.
+Future versions will allow users to select their specific plant, dynamically adjusting these thresholds for more accurate alerts for that specific plant.
+- **Email notifications:** Implementing email alerts to notify users when a plant needs watering.
+- **Multi-sensor support:** Enabling the system to monitor multiple plants simultaneously.
+- **Light sensor integration:** Track sunlight exposure for plants and integrate a plant API to get ideal light hours for each plant and set alerts accordingly.